jpwilliams/temit/README.md

 An interesting project to add on top should it be seen as viable, though.

-### Data as handlers

-It's perfectly possible to provide static data as a handler.

 ### Examples in TypeScript

 Add examples right in to the TypeScript source as comments, similar to Golang.
 Good types are the key to success here.